rxweb/RxWebCore.Docs/Docs/developing-the-api/api.md

 Whenever there is a parent controller involved in the data interaction of the required controller, It is made as a child controller.

 # Best Practices
 Rxwebcore follows REST practices while working with Web Api.
-Please refer <a href="https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design">Best Practices</a>
+Please refer <a class="redirect-link" href="https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design">Best Practices</a>